FarronF/limerick-council-meetings/meetings/2014/07/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Inaugural Annual Meeting of Municipal District of Adare-Rathkeale - 10th June 2014.md

 his ability and that one of his main objectives for the year was to work on retaining

-and increasing the level of services available through the District office.--- 2
+and increasing the level of services available through the District office.
+---
+2

 Members and staff congratulated Councillor Neville and wished him well in his term